Live Online Saxophone Lessons

 How do online saxophone lessons work?

-After your trial is scheduled, we’ll send you details with Zoom setup tips and what to expect in your first lesson, so you feel completely ready.
+After your trial is scheduled, we’ll send you details with Zoom setup and what to expect in your first lesson, so you feel completely ready.
 All you need is your saxophone, a laptop, and an internet connection, and you’re good to go.

 📖 Learn More: Best Practices for Online Music Lessons